 - It can’t take a comprehensive backup of your data.
 For instance, photos previously synced with iCloud won’t be included in the backup.

-To get rid of such troubles, you can restore iTunes backup to iPhone selectively with dr.fone - Backup & Restore (iOS).
+To get rid of such troubles, you can restore iTunes backup to iPhone selectively with Dr.Fone - Phone Backup (iOS).

 FAQs: How to fix iTunes could not backup iPhone issues